nezroy/DeModal/README.md

 The Collections panel is only movable when the [Better Wardrobe](https://www.curseforge.com/wow/addons/better-wardrobe-and-transmog) addon is installed.
 This will eventually be fixed once I figure out what this addon does to the collections panel to make it behave nicely.

-When certain protected panels are opened for the first time while in combat, DeModal cannot initially modifty their behavior.
+When certain protected panels are opened for the first time while in combat, DeModal cannot initially modify their behavior.
 These windows should get properly DeModal-fied once exiting combat.
 This is working as intended and is a fundamental limitation of working with protected frames in the WoW API.

 ### TROUBLESHOOTING